brandlewco/jesserieser-hugo-cc/content/collections/switchyard.md

   The data center has only one possible ending: abandonment.

-  Words by Author Mya Frazier.
+  Words by Author Mya Frazier and published by University of Tulsa.
 collection_description_alignment: center
 slug: switchyard-power
 collection_blocks: